halcyonmobile/MultiplatformPlayground/README.md

 # Todos without any blocker
 * Finish the client-side networking in ktor
     - File support in multiplatform should be added.
 [Okio](https://github.com/square/okio) can be a solution
-* Finish backend Api's
-    - Upload files to some File sharing api
-    - Handle files and `partMap`s
 * Refactor common repository logic and add use-cases according to  [Arch Apportfolio](https://gitlab.com/halcyonmobile/android-technical/architecture-appportfolio)
 * Add DI to mobile apps
 * Move UI from  [Arch Apportfolio](https://gitlab.com/halcyonmobile/android-technical/architecture-appportfolio) to the android app